praveer09/praveer09.github.io/_posts/2016-07-14-java-8-optional-as-a-monad.markdown

 current location of an order based on it's order id.
 While writing the program, the following conditions should be kept in mind:

-- To be able to tell the current location of an order, it should have a tracking id
+- An order should have a tracking id for us to be able to tell the current location.
-- If location information cannot be found then return "No location found"
+- If location information cannot be found then return *No location found*.

-To be able to write the implementation we will be using the following domain models and services.
+We will be using the following domain models and services when writing the implementation for the logic mentioned above.

 ```java
 class Order {